Cyberlane/Cyber-Lane-Jekyll/_posts/2008-04-21-silverlight-clouds.md

 I am also going to be starting a new job at William Reed Business Media, as a Junior Online Solutions Developer.
 I am looking forward to playing around with all the new ideas and new technology they work with, which will include Microsoft Silverlight.

-When I get a bit more time, I will do a bit more of a global update on everything on this website, but unfortunately I have been away either working or travelling.
+When I get a bit more time, I will do a bit more of a global update on everything on this website, but unfortunately I have been away either working or traveling.